flare-foundation/songbird-state-connector-protocol/specs/attestations/active-types/ReferencedPaymentNonexistence.md

 Assertion that an agreed-upon payment has not been made by a certain deadline.
 A confirmed request shows that a transaction meeting certain criteria (address, amount, reference) did not appear in the specified block range.

-This type of attestation can be used to e.g. provide grounds to liquidate funds locked by a smart contract on Flare when a payment is missed.
+This type of attestation can be used to e.g. provide grounds to liquidate funds locked by a smart contract on Songbird when a payment is missed.

 **Supported sources:** BTC, DOGE, XRP, testBTC, testDOGE, testXRP